-- Continue close monitoring of operations during unprecedented shift in ridership due to coronavirus pandemic; - Continue enhanced cleaning and safety initiatives to maintain sanitary environment inside vehicle for employees and passengers; - Monitor demand for service to newly-expanded city areas to the northeast and southeast, including Harlan Ranch, Loma Vista, and Heritage Grove; - Continue to monitor impacts of VMT and maximize any potential mitigation resulting from route changes; - Continue to assess commercial driver shortage and make necessary adjustments to continue to meet service levels; - Construction of transit hub at Landmark Square; - Continue zero-emission pilot project; - Conclude feasibility electrification study in collaboration with CalStart Inc. for ICT Compliance; - Monitor legislative relief in response to coronavirus pandemic and plan for changes in efficiency metrics and potential impacts on funding; - Continue coordination efforts with other transit agencies in the region including Fresno Area Express, Fresno County Rural Transit Agency, and Fresno Council of Governments. - Continue on-going assessment regarding feasibility of federal funding and the potential short- and long-term impacts on operations and services to the community.
+- Continue close monitoring of operations during unprecedented shift in ridership due to coronavirus pandemic; - Continue enhanced cleaning and safety initiatives to maintain sanitary environment inside vehicle for employees and passengers; - Monitor demand for service to newly-expanded city areas to the northeast and southeast, including Harlan Ranch, Loma Vista, and Heritage Grove; - Continue to monitor impacts of VMT and maximize any potential mitigation resulting from route changes; - Continue to assess commercial driver shortage and make necessary adjustments to continue to meet service levels; - Construction of transit hub at Landmark Square; - Continue zero-emission pilot project; - Conclude feasibility electrification study in collaboration with CalStart Inc. for ICT Compliance and begin planning for fleet conversion; - Monitor legislative relief in response to coronavirus pandemic and plan for changes in efficiency metrics and potential impacts on funding; - Continue coordination efforts with other transit agencies in the region including Fresno Area Express, Fresno County Rural Transit Agency, and Fresno Council of Governments; - Continue the process of becoming a federal funding recipient while monitoring and the short and long-term impacts on operations and services to the community.